-Through the Consumer Credit business segment, Itaú implements its strategy of expanding its offering of financial products and services beyond its deposit accountholders.
-As such, this business segment includes the issuance of credit cards to individuals who are not accountholders, and lending to lower income consumers.
+Through the Consumer credit - Retail segment, Itaú implements our strategy of expanding our offering of financial products and services beyond our current account holders.
+As such, this segment oversees the financing of vehicles outside our branch network, the offering of credit cards to individuals who are not accountholders and Itaú BMG Consignado operations.